eriktuck/ei-dev/docs/notes.md

 This script gets a list of all links in the document, checks whether the hostname is the same as the hostname of the current window (i.e., the hostname of my website), and then updates the target property of each link to `"_blank"` whenever the link is external.

- Note you can also add JavaScript (and CSS) by defining a [custom theme](https://www.mkdocs.org/user-guide/custom-themes/).
+You can also add JavaScript (and CSS) by defining a [custom theme](https://www.mkdocs.org/user-guide/custom-themes/).

 #### CSS